nekoponpl/nazareth.nekopon.pl/README.md

-# infrastructure
+# nazareth.nekopon.pl

-Configs that I use on my OpenBSD server.
+Configs that I use on my OpenBSD VPS.

 ---